dantonnoriega/PubPol590-Sp15/09_resampling_and_mle/group_task_resampled_logit.md

 Read `RESIDENTIAL PRE TRIAL SURVEY.doc`.
 Identify a few variables you think may be systematically different.
 Write up why you selected them.

-`Smart meters Residential pre-trial survey data.csv`
+Next, import `Smart meters Residential pre-trial survey data.csv`.
+Extract the variables you're interested in.

+Merge them to the wide data from before
+I'll release some hints soon.